dwbzen/music-framework/src/docs/KnownIssues_Enhancements.md

 ## Known Issues

-* Have not tested for time signatures other than 4/4.
+* Time signatures other than 4/4 have not been tested.

 ### Chordal texture implementation
 * The way ScalePart handles chords need to be factored.
 Currently, the raw data points are<br>